sorend/mecj-demo/README.md

 Multimodal Evolutionary Classifier, Java implementation
 ==============

-This is a Java implementation of the Multimodal Evolutionary classifier.
+This is a Java implementation of the Multi-modal Evolutionary Classifier.

-The multi-modal evolutionary classifier is learns a reference vector for each of the classes in the training data by applying a genetic algorithm to the the following optimization problem:
+The multi-modal evolutionary classifier is learns a reference vector for each of the classes in the training data by applying a genetic algorithm (GA) to the the following optimization problem:

-    Minimize: Sum(d(c, x_i))  for all i
+    Minimize: Sum(d(c, x))  for x in X

-where *c* is a chromosome in the GA, and x_i is a training example, and *d(..)* is a distance measure.
+where *c* is a chromosome in the GA, and *x* is a training example from the set of training examples *X*, and *d(a, b)* is a distance measure.
 It is called multi-modal because the GA is able to capture minimization that an uni-modal optimization can not (e.g. gradient descent).
 Meaning, it can deal with data containing more local optima.

+Once the reference vectors are learned, classification is done by selecting the reference vector nearest to the new data:

+    y = arg min d(x, c_i)   for i in K

+where *y* is the predicted class, *d(a, b)* is the distance measure, *x* is the new data, *c_i* is the reference vector for the *i'th* class in the set of classes *K*.

 The distance measure *d(a, b)* can be substituted by any of the available distance measures.
 For example the stoean and minkowski distance measures are expected to work better for non-normalized data, while manhattan and euclidean are faster (expected to be the same) on normalized data.

 Demo usage
 ----------